aonufrei/java-lambda-doc/java-lambdas.md

 * Function
 * Supplier

-This interfaces are used very often in modern Java development.
+These interfaces are very often used in modern Java development.
 For example, all of them are actively used to work with streams:
 ```java

 		Stream.generate(() -> new Random().nextInt(10)) // uses Supplier